 Time Outside

-If the weather is very chilly, it’s okay to walk a lesser distance than normal.
-Unless your dog is still exercising every day, there’s no need to put yourself and your pet in danger of becoming too cold.
-Make sure your pet gets enough of exercise and stays warm by letting them play inside if you have the room.
+Walking shorter distances than usual is okay if the weather is chilly.
+Unless your dog is still exercising daily, there’s no need to put yourself and your pet in danger of becoming too cold.
+If you have the room, let your pet play inside to ensure it gets enough exercise and stays warm.

 -